Mohsen Makhmalbaf: Early years of revolution

-Mohsen Makhmalbaf in the early years of Iranian revolution.
-His first wife, Fatemeh Meshkini (Marzieh's sister) and his children Samira and Maysam are also in the picture.

 In contrast to his later career, for about a decade after the revolution, Makhmalbaf expressed views and made films that served revolutionary art in the cultural atmosphere of Iran.

 Some pre-revolutionary filmmakers note there were celebrities hurt by Makhmalbaf's positions in this period.
 Saeed Motalebi, an established writer and director before the revolution, is one of the people who has repeatedly recounted stories about how Makhmalbaf's stances affected pre-revolutionary stars.
 One of these accounts refers to the 1982 film The Imperilled (Barzakhi-ha) written by Motalebi and had four pre-revolutionary male stars in the lead roles.
 It was directed by Iraj Ghaderi and, with its patriotic story about resisting foreign invasion, it was a chance for Fardin, Malek-Motiei, Ghaderi and Rad to renew their threatened careers as actors in the post-revolutionary atmosphere.
 The film was a hit and became the highest-grossing Iranian film of all time in its short period of theater screening.
 But it was soon banned, and consequently the four actors were banned from working.

 Motalebi says that Makhmalbaf turned people against the film and its actors:

 On one Friday Mr. Mohsen Makhmalbaf gathered a couple of people and they started collecting signatures for a petition which was written on a scroll, stating that "We have made a revolution while these actors are transgressors."
 They did it right in front of that theater in the Revolution Square near the university of Tehran.
 They said "Look how theaters are crowded while Friday events are deserted."
 That's how they stopped my film.